How to Install Arduino on Ubuntu 24.04, 22.04, or 20.04

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

 This command integrates the Flathub repository into your Flatpak configuration.
-This integration gives you the advantage of having a wide range of applications, including the Arduino IDE.
+This integration allows you to use a wide range of applications, including the Arduino IDE.

 With the Flathub repository now activated, the next step is installing the Arduino IDE.
 To accomplish this, the flatpak install command is used.
 Below is the specific command to install Arduino IDE: